zakagan/WordFormable/README.md

 WordFormable
 =============

-Computing gives us several tools for comparing and analyzing different solutions to the same problem.
+Computing gives us several tools for comparing and analyzing multiple solutions to the same problem.
 In this repo I explore one fairly straight-forward computer science problem, as well as five separate solutions to it.

-While all solutions are not equal, each one presented has its own strengths and weaknesses.
+While all solutions are not equal, each presented has its own strengths and weaknesses.
 Through them I explore different types of basic data structures and their uses.

-The actual programming for this project comes in three parts:
+The programming for this project comes in three parts:

 1. The actual executables that solve the problem (detailed below), written in C

 2. The testing scripts used to generate data to compare the different solutions, written in Bash

-3. The plotting scripts used to graph the results of testing data, written in Python.
+3. The plotting scripts used to graph the results of the testing scripts, written in Python

 The Problem
 -------